 By the time we reached the fortress, the light on our side of the mountain was glorious, bathing everything in a golden glow.
 Knowing that the sun would soon be setting behind the opposite mountain, we reluctantly started making our way down.

 Eager to explore a picturesque scene we’d glimpsed on the way up, we diverted from the path we’d taken to climb to the fortress.
 We found a rusty gate swinging from the wall.
-Climbing through the opening, we saw a picturesque vista vastly different from the blues of the twinkling bay, and the fire-orange rooftops of Old Town Kotor that we encountered on the way up.
+(2020 Update: please see my * note about this gate below, in the Planning Section.)
+Climbing through this opening, we saw a picturesque vista vastly different from the blues of the twinkling bay, and the fire-orange rooftops of Old Town Kotor that we encountered on the way up.
 On this eastern side of the mountain was a narrow crushed stone path snaking towards a tiny stone chapel (Saint George’s / Sveti Đorđe), along with a still-inhabited home and its outbuildings.
 Walking along the path, we spotted the ruins of the village of Špiljari, which was once a stop on the Ladder of Kotor (Ladder of Cattaro) — an ancient caravan path that linked inland Montenegro with its coastline.

 This back side of the mountain had already fallen into shadows so we knew we’d have to walk at a quicker pace.
 Still, I longed to walk among the ruined buildings and to sit on the wall while watching the mountain goats off in the distance.